techidaily/site-win11-tips/source/_posts/breaking-the-default-silence-camera-activation-in-win11.md

  If you missed the notification, Windows 11 allows you to check which apps have accessed your camera.
 Launch Windows Settings and go to**Privacy & security > Camera** .
 There, check the**Recent activity** section.

- Also, it might be worth it to take a look at your Privacy settings and[check which apps can access your camera](https://www.makeuseof.com/how-to-change-app-permissions-in-windows-10/) .
+ Also, it might be worth it to take a look at your Privacy settings and [check which apps can access your camera](https://www.makeuseof.com/how-to-change-app-permissions-in-windows-10/) .

 ## Know When Your Camera Starts on Windows